splunk/observability-workshop/docs/mac/terraform.md

 ## 4. Destroy all your hard work

-You will first need to ensure you are in the correct workspace, replace `[WORKSPACE_NAME]` with the name created in the initial setup)
+You will first need to ensure you are in the the workspace you created in **Step #1**:

 === "Input"